albertotb/get-gfs/README.md

    * Latitudes from -15 to 15
    * Pressure levels from 0 to 2 (only for variables that have pressure level data)
    * Variables in `example_conf.json`

+Example for the historical server:

+    ./get_gfs_hist.py -t 0 10 -x -10 10 -y -10 10 -c example_conf_hist.json 20191005 00

+Note that the historical server:

+   * Only has 0.5º spatial resolution (the default)
+   * Only has 3h temporal resolution (the default)
+   * It downloads the first 10 time steps, which in turn it translates to hours 00-30 (due to temporal resolution of 3 hours)
+   * Pressure levels and heights are specified for each variable in the configuration file

 To build the JSON configuration files for the historical server you can go directly to the server and check the following URL for any day: